vcon-dev/draft-howe-vcon-lawful-purpose/draft-howe-vcon-lawful-purpose.md

 This document defines a comprehensive lawful purpose extension for vCon that balances privacy protection with practical implementation requirements.
 The extension provides a foundation for lawful purpose-aware conversation processing while maintaining compatibility with existing vCon infrastructure.

-# IANA Considerations

-## vCon Extensions Names Registry

-This document requests IANA to register the following extension in the vCon Extensions Names Registry established by [I-D.draft-ietf-vcon-core-00]:

-- **Extension Name**: lawful_purpose
-- **Extension Description**: Lawful purpose management for voice conversation participants with cryptographic proof mechanisms and regulatory compliance support
-- **Change Controller**: IESG
-- **Specification Document(s)**: [this document]

-## Attachment Object Parameter Names Registry

-This document requests IANA to register the following parameter in the Attachment Object Parameter Names Registry:

-- **Parameter Name**: type
-- **Parameter Description**: Semantic type identifier for attachment content
-- **Change Controller**: IESG
-- **Specification Document(s)**: [this document], Section 4

-Note: This addresses the "TODO: type or purpose" noted in Section 6.3.6 of [I-D.draft-ietf-vcon-core-00].

-## Lawful Purpose Attachment Type Values Registry

-This document requests IANA to establish a new registry for lawful purpose attachment type values with the following initial registration:

-- **Type Value**: lawful_purpose
-- **Description**: Structured lawful purpose records with temporal validity and cryptographic proof mechanisms
-- **Change Controller**: IESG
-- **Specification Document(s)**: [this document]

-Registration Template:

-**Type Value**: The string value used as the attachment type identifier

-**Description**: Brief description of the attachment type and its purpose

-**Change Controller**: For Standards Track RFCs, list "IESG".
-For others, give the name of the responsible party.

-**Specification Document(s)**: Reference to defining documents with URIs where available

 # Security and Privacy Considerations Summary

 This lawful purpose extension addresses several critical security and privacy concerns: